mamedev/mame/docs/source/commandline/commandline-all.rst

 **-listsoftware** / **-lsoft** [<*pattern*>]

-    Posts to screen all software lists which can be used by the entered *pattern* or system.
-Note that this is simply a copy/paste of the .XML file which reside in the HASH folder which are allowed to be used.
+    Displays the contents of all softlists that can be used by the system or systems represented by *pattern*.

     Example:
         .. code-block:: bash